Jacobi identities in low-dimensional topology

 If the Lie algebra arises as the tangent space at the identity element of a Lie group, the Jacobi identity follows from the associativity of the group multiplication.
-Picturing the Lie bracket as a rooted Y-tree with two inputs (the leaves) and one output (the root), the Jacobi identity can be encoded by the following figure:
+Picturing the Lie bracket as a rooted Y-tree with two inputs (the tips) and one output (the root), the Jacobi identity can be encoded by the following figure:

 One should read this tree from top to bottom, and note that the planarity of the tree (together with the counter-clockwise orientation of the plane) induces an ordering of each trivalent vertex which can thus be used as the Lie bracket.
 A change of this ordering just introduces a sign due to the skew-symmetry of the bracket.
 This will later correspond to the antisymmetry relation for diagrams.
 Changing the input letters $a,b,c$ to $1,2,3$ and labeling the root $4$, Figure~\ref{Jacobi-fig} may be redrawn with the position of the labeled univalent vertices fixed as follows:

 This (local) relation is an unrooted version of the Jacobi identity, and is well known in the theory of finite type (or Vassiliev) invariants of knots, links and $3$-manifolds.
-Because of its appearance it is called the IHX-relation.
+Because of its appearance it is called the IHX relation.
 The precise connection between finite type invariants and Lie algebras is very well explained in many references, see e.g. \cite{BN}.